-60. Peptide specific natural killer cell receptors in cancer - ^{2,3} Malcom
+60. Peptide specific natural killer cell receptors in cancer -2,3 Malcom Sim

-Sim
+Primary Supervisor: Malcom Sim Second Supervisor: Prof. Tim Elliott

-Primary Supervisor: Malcom Sim Second Supervisor: Prof. Tim Elliott Eligibility: Tracks 2 & 3 are eligible to apply for this project
+Eligibility: Tracks 2 & 3 are eligible to apply for this project

 Natural killer (NK) cells are important innate immune effector cells that can directly kill tumours and produce proinflammatory cytokines.
 NK cell function is tightly regulated by an array of germline encoded activating and inhibitory receptors.
 The killer-cell immunoglobulin-like receptors (KIR) are a family of activating and inhibitory NK cell receptors that bind class I human leukocyte antigens (HLA-I).
 HLA-I molecules present short peptide antigens to T cells but the contribution of HLA-I bound peptides to KIR binding is poorly understood.
 Recent work by the Sim lab demonstrated that KIR binding can be highly peptide dependent, with activating KIR displaying high peptide-specificity, analogous to recognition by CD8+ T cells [1, 2].
 The goal of this project will be to develop high-throughput systems to identify novel ligands for activating KIR across multiple HLA-I allotypes.
 Tools that can predict KIR binding peptides from sequence will be developed using machine learning and other computational approaches.
-Using large tumour genome datasets (such as TCGA), predicted neoantigens will be analysed for their impact on predicted KIR binding peptide to tumours for the purpose of redirecting NK cells towards.
+Using large tumour genome datasets (such as TCGA), predicted neoantigens will be analysed for their impact on predicted KIR binding and correlated with prognosis.
+Further work will explore the translational potential of delivering activating KIR binding peptide to tumours for the purpose of redirecting NK cells towards.
 This work will advance our basic understanding of peptide-specific NK cell receptors, their role in NK cell recognition of tumours and explore their therapeutic potential.